Diabetes Mellitus Type 2 In Children

 What are the risks of diabetes mellitus type 2 in children?

 - Uncontrolled diabetes can damage your child's nerves, veins, and arteries.
 High blood sugar levels may damage other body tissue and organs over time, such as your child's eyes and kidneys.
-Diabetes can be life-threatening if it is not treated.
+Diabetes is life-threatening if it is not controlled.

 Where can I find more information?